Mao Dun: Literary career

-Other than Mao Dun's works, he also participated in Chiang Kai-shek's Northern Expedition (1926–28) in an attempt to unify China, which was failed and he fled to Kuling, when the Kuomintang dissolved relations with the Chinese Communist Party.
-In the 1930s he was one of the key founders of the League of Left-Wing Writers, which was dissolved in a quarrel in 1936.
+The League of Left-Wing Writers was dissolved in a quarrel in 1936.
 After the initiation of the Sino-Japanese War in 1937, Mao traveled to many places and started a literary magazine in Wuhan.
 He edited the periodical Literary Front and the literary page of the newspaper Libao in Hong Kong and worked as a teacher.

+In May 1940, Mao and his family traveled to Yan'an.
+In Yan'an, he wrote essays praising the Communist Party's transformation of the region through both cultivation of culture and of labor.

 After 1943 Mao Dun did not produce any major works, but still wrote some articles and essays.
 In 1946 he visited the Soviet Union.

-When the People's Republic of China was established by the Chinese Communist Party in 1949, he became active in several committees and he worked as the Secretary and then the Minister of Culture for Mao Zedong until 1965.
+When the People's Republic of China was established in 1949, he became active in several committees and he worked as the Secretary and then the Minister of Culture for Mao Zedong until 1965.
 He started the monthly literary journal Chinese Literature, which became the most popular for western readers.
 He was dismissed from his position as minister in 1964 due to the ideological upheavals.
 Despite this fact, Mao Dun survived the Cultural Revolution and was afterwards rehabilitated.
-In the 1970s he became an editor of a children's magazine, and began working on his memoirs, which were serialized in the Party publication, the quarterly Historical Materials on New literature (新文学史料), but he died on March 27, 1981, before he could finish it.
+In the 1970s he became an editor of a children's magazine, and began working on his memoirs, which were serialized in the Party publication, the quarterly Historical Materials on New literature (新文学史料), but he died on 27 March 1981, before he could finish it.
 His influence on Chinese literature continues to the present day because he used his savings to set up a fund called the Mao Dun Literature Scholarship to promote an atmosphere for writing fiction.

 Mao Dun's achievements in literature were also seen at his 50th birthday, which was also the 25th anniversary of his literary life.
 More than five hundred guests came to celebrate with him.
 Russian and American friends also joined the celebration.
 Wong Roufei wrote an essay as congratulations on behalf of the Chinese Communist Party.
 Mao Dun's influence and achievements in the literary field were witnessed.
 On the other hand, he was twice elected as the chairman and then once elected as the vice-chairman of the China Literary Arts Representative Assembly.
 His status in the literary field has been highly recognized.
 Although he suffered great pain from illness in his old age, he still kept writing his memoirs, called The Road I Walked (我走过的路).